 In the interim they’ve laid waste to numerous competitors that didn’t make things easier, faster, more convenient for consumers; Borders, HMV, Tower Records, Sears, Target, the list goes on and on.
 These companies shouldn’t be viewed as Amazon victims, but rather victims of their own inability to adapt to consumer expectations.

 One meta-trend of the last couple of decades has been the increasingly short attention span and shorter patience of consumers.
-However you decide to do it, we would recommend you take heed of this important trend in customer service and equip your call center with technology to prevent your customers from waiting too long.
+However you decide to do it, we would recommend you take heed of this important trend in call centers and equip your call center with technology to prevent your customers from waiting too long.
 Or be prepared to lose them!